gniziemazity/CSIM/README.md

 http://cs.uef.fi/mopsi/routes/grid/

 If use, please cite this paper:

-Grid-Based Method for GPS Route Analysis for Retrieval Radu Mariescu-Istodor, Pasi Fränti
-ACM Transactions on Spatial Algorithms and Systems 3 (3), pp. 8.
+Mariescu-Istodor, Radu, and Pasi Fränti.
+"Grid-based method for GPS route analysis for retrieval."
+ACM Transactions on Spatial Algorithms and Systems (TSAS) 3, no. 3 (2017): 8.